 Before joining Paragon, Mr. Dinoff was a Senior Financial and Business Analyst for Strategic Management Services, a Boston-area provider of strategic and tactical advisory services for financial and operational improvement, corporate growth and development, and the management of employee resources.
 His case activities included identifying sources of working capital and negotiating terms; integration of a new division to an established company; CFO-support duties including financial forecasting and budgeting; research and development of business plans for emerging companies and due diligence analysis for mergers and acquisitions.

 Mr. Dinoff holds a B.S. in Business Administration from the Whittemore School of Business and Economics at the University of New Hampshire, and an M.B.A in Finance from Bentley College.
-He is an active member of the Turnaround Management Association and American Bankruptcy Institute and serves on the Boards of The DailyDAC and MESH Interactive Agency and is a frequent speaker and contributor at industry events and media outlets.
+He is an active member of the Turnaround Management Association and American Bankruptcy Institute and is a frequent speaker and contributor at industry events and media outlets.

 Michael Goldman specializes in matters relating to insolvency, valuation, and forensic accounting.
 He has had numerous engagements representing creditors, debtors, and equity and uses his experience with each of those perspectives to optimize the results in his cases.
 He has been qualified in both state and federal court as an expert witness and has served as a consulting expert numerous times in cases involving solvency, allegations of fraud, fairness, commercial damages, valuation issues, professional malpractice, and bankruptcy issues.
 His over fifteen years of consulting experience combined with fourteen years of in-company experience as a senior executive give him a unique perspective in his client assignments.